obsidian-tasks-group/obsidian-tasks/docs/Advanced/SQL Queries.md

 - If you want to make a fully custom query you need to select all the columns `*` at the moment unless you are grouping by.
 Selection of individual fields to generate a table is a future feature.

 By default you should only need the conditions of the SQL query, that is everything after the `WHERE` clause including the `WHERE` for example `WHERE status->symbol != "x" AND path LIKE '%Journal%' LIMIT 10` which will return 10 tasks not completed (`x`) with `Journal` in the path.

+If you want to add comments to your queries you can use the `#` symbol followed by the comment, it will be ignored when processed by the query engine.

 ## General Queries